andurooo/boulder-restaurant-recommender/README.md

 ## Future Considerations

-* If user ratings were accessible, use collaborative filtering method using restaurant-restaurant similarity as well as user-user similarity
+* If user ratings were accessible, consider using collaborative filtering method leveraging restaurant-restaurant and user-user similarity.
-* With good text data, use NLP, tf-idf, LDA
+* If reliable text and description data were available, consider applications for NLP, tf-idf and LDA.
-* combine approaches towards a hybrid method to come up with more robust recommendation that capture multiple angles
+* Combine multiple approaches towards a robust, hybrid recommender.

 ## Tech Stack